itsmeow/ClaimIt/README.md

 ClaimIt includes an expansive ingame help command, accessed with `/claimit help`.
 You can also view all of the sections below for a general outline of commands, permissions, features, and configuration.

+**Right click two corners with the claiming item to create a claim!
+The default item is shears.**

 ## Member Permissions
 Member permissions are a subclass of permission that can be assigned to a player in a group or claim.
 Different member permissions grant different permissions and abilities.
 You can give players these permissions with `/claimit claim permission <add/remove> <permission> <player>`.
 It also supports wildcards (`*`) and multiple arguments.
 Example: `/ci claim permission add modify,use Player23,Player43` or `/ci claim permission remove * *`